Streamlinelv/cartbounty/readme.txt

 4. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 4.3.1 =
+* Fixed issue when restoring state field for logged in users

 = 4.3 =
 * Added email notifications about newly abandoned carts